Oxsomi/core3/docs/types.md

 The following functions exist for crytography or hashing purposes:

-- **crc32**(): Returns the U32 (CRC32 Castagnoli) hash of the Buffer.
-This is not for cryptography purposes, but only for quick validation (not really caring much about someone being able to force hash collisions).
+- **crc32**(): Returns the U32 (CRC32 Castagnoli) hash of the Buffer. **This is not for cryptography purposes, but only for quick validation** (not really caring much about someone being able to force hash collisions).
+MD5 and CRC32C should be used purely as checksums, as bruteforcing them is way too easy.
+- I32x4 **md5**(): Returns an MD5 hash of the Buffer. **This is not for cryptography purposes, but only for quick validation** (not really caring much about someone being able to force hash collisions).
+MD5 and CRC32C should be used purely as checksums, as bruteforcing them is way too easy.
 - **sha256**(U32 output[8]): Returns a 256-bit (SHA256) hash of the Buffer.
-This hash type should be used for big data where it can't be easily bruteforced.
-As such, passwords are a very bad candidate and should use something like Argon2id instead.
+This hash type should be used for big data where it can't be easily bruteforced (such as files).
+There it'd be cryptographically secure. **Small data such as passwords are a very bad candidate and should use something like Argon2id instead**.
 - **csprng**(): Fill the buffer with bytes from a Cryptographically Secure Psuedo-Random Number Generator (CSPRNG).
 This is useful for things like key generation, as these need true random rather than something predictable.
 - **Encryption**/**decryption**:
   - Types (EBufferEncryptionType):